 Sleeping with a partner adds another layer of mattress considerations.
 Now you have to think about two people’s sleep styles and preferences.
 (That’s why a medium-firm mattress is a good choice for couples with different sleep styles.)
 One of the biggest issues for couples is motion transfer—getting jostled and having your sleep disturbed whenever your partner moves around in bed or gets up during the night.

 Why a latex mattress is a good choice if you share a bed: Latex mattresses, like memory foam mattresses, are a good option for people who share a bed because their stability isolates motion, which means each partner can shift around during sleep without disturbing the other.

 The bottom line: A latex mattress is a smart choice, no matter your sleep style.
 Latex typically costs more than other mattress types, but it also lasts considerably longer than the others, too.
+A latex mattress can also act as a great mattress for insomnia.
 As always, knowing what will work best with your sleep style, and why, will help you choose the mattress that will give you the best possible sleep.